nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### [Back to top](#table-of-content)
 ### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing person in the managing system.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`